Subscribe to our blog to get articles delivered directly to your inbox

 Look for these tell-tale differences

 2) Yellow leaves: If only the bottom leaf is turning yellow, no need to worry.
-This is a natural process of the plant to discard the mature leaf in order to produce a new leaf.
+This is a natural process for the plant to discard the mature leaf to produce a new leaf.

 3) Wrinkled leaves could be a sign of low humidity.
 Phalaenopsis orchids are tropical and thrive when the humidity is between 55 and 75%.